ulyxie/ulyxie/README.md

 Hi 👋 My name is Ulysia
 ======================

-IT student
+IT junior Dev
 ----------

 I'm just a dragon trying to learn programming langauges

 * ✉️  You can contact me at [ulysia@proton.me](mailto:ulysia@proton.me)
-* 🧠  I'm learning Python, C++, C, Rust, Kotlin (and other languages either for personal or university projects)
+* 🧠  I'm learning Python, C#, Delphi and few other language

 ### Skills